Crypto Asset Account Classification: Intangible, Inventory, or Financial (2026)

 - Answer "what is this asset" first — classification precedes the chart of accounts.

-- Default-test intangible (IAS 38 / ASC 350) but confirm against the facts and framework.
+- Test intangible (IAS 38 / ASC 350) as the common case, but confirm against the facts and framework.

 - Check broker-trader inventory (IAS 2) if the business model is trading.

-- Settle the IAS 38 cost vs revaluation model — it changes the accounts and OCI.
+- Settle the IAS 38 cost vs revaluation model — it changes the accounts and the OCI treatment.

 - Apply ASU 2023-08 measurement for in-scope crypto under US GAAP.

-- Revisit with your auditor as the IASB project and business model evolve — not accounting advice.
+- Revisit with your auditor as the IASB project and the business model evolve.
+This is not accounting advice.

-Cryptio and Bitwave let you configure the accounts and measurement that follow a classification and produce the supporting records.
-They operationalize a classification; they do not determine it — whether crypto is intangible, inventory, or in ASU 2023-08 scope is an auditor judgement under the applicable standard.
+A crypto sub-ledger such as Cryptio or Bitwave lets you configure the accounts and measurement that follow a classification and produce the supporting records.
+What it cannot do is reach the classification for you.
+When you evaluate one, confirm that it can hold whichever conclusion your auditor reaches — intangible, inventory, or in ASU 2023-08 scope — and apply the matching measurement, rather than baking in one treatment.
+The tool operationalizes a classification; the classification itself is an auditor judgement under the applicable standard.

-Wag3s Ledger records cost, fair value, and movements so the chosen classification and measurement (IAS 38 cost/revaluation, IAS 2, or ASU 2023-08 fair value) can be reported with an audit trail — while the classification itself stays an auditor judgement.
+Wag3s Ledger records cost, fair value, and movements so the chosen classification and measurement — IAS 38 cost or revaluation, IAS 2, or ASU 2023-08 fair value — can be reported with an audit trail.
+The classification itself stays with the entity's auditor; Ledger is built to give that auditor and the entity's accountant clean records to review, not to make the call for them.
 See the Ledger product page.

 Further reading